Chapter 13 Bankruptcy

 What are the main benefits of filing a Chapter 13 bankruptcy?

-Chapter 13 provides a debtor with an opportunity to propose a repayment plan to pay creditors.
+Chapter 13 provides the debtor with an opportunity to propose a repayment plan to pay creditors.
 Creditors cannot draft the repayment plan for a debtor or force a debtor to accept certain terms.
 The opportunity to draft and control the plan provides a debtor with the flexibility necessary to draft a repayment plan that he or she can complete.
 Completing the plan is necessary for a discharge in most circumstances unless the debtor cannot complete the plan due to hardship.

 Another major benefit is the debtor generally gets to keep all of the property of the estate.
 The estate includes all property owned or rights to property owned by the debtor at the time of filing the bankruptcy petition.
 This means that a debtor can keep a house or car that may be in jeopardy of forfeiture, even if they are behind on payments.
 Unlike a Chapter 7 liquidation bankruptcy, the trustee does not sell the debtor's property that is not subject to a lien or protected by an exemption.